Great-Sun-Group/vimbiso-pay/docs/state-management.md

 ## Core Principles

-1. **True SINGLE SOURCE OF TRUTH**
+1. **SINGLE SOURCE OF TRUTH**
-   - member_id ONLY at top level
+   - Member ID ONLY at top level
-   - channel info ONLY at top level
+   - Channel info ONLY at top level
-   - jwt_token ONLY in state
+   - JWT token ONLY in state
-   - No duplication anywhere
+   - NO duplication anywhere

-2. **Minimal State Structure**
-   - Only essential fields
+   - NO state passing
+   - NO state transformation

+2. **Validation Through State**
+   - ALL validation through state updates
+   - NO manual validation
+   - NO validation helpers
-   - No nested validation state
+   - NO validation state
+   - NO error recovery
-   - No previous state tracking
+   - NO state fixing
-   - No redundant metadata

 3. **Clear Responsibilities**
-   - StateManager: Manages state operations
+   - StateManager: Validates all updates
-   - StateValidator: Validates structure
+   - StateValidator: Defines valid structure
-   - StateUtils: Defines core structure
+   - StateUtils: Provides core structure
-   - No mixed concerns
+   - NO mixed concerns
+   - NO manual validation
+   - NO error handling

 4. **Simple Updates**
-   - Direct state updates
+   - Update state to validate
-   - Clear update paths
+   - Let StateManager validate
-   - Minimal validation
+   - NO manual validation
-   - No cleanup code
+   - NO cleanup code
+   - NO error recovery
+   - NO state fixing

 ## State Structure